State Seasonal Update NSW Summary

 Overview

-• The NSW DPI Combined Drought Indicator (CDI) shows that 43% of NSW is in one of the three drought categories at the end of April 2024.
+• The NSW Combined Drought Indicator (CDI) shows that 23% of NSW is in one of the three drought categories at the end of June 2024.
+The area in the Drought category remains at less than 1% of NSW.

 Seasonal climate outlook

-The seasonal climate outlook is for a high chance of very warm conditions across NSW and a decreased chance of above median rainfall for much of NSW in the May to July period.
+The seasonal climate outlook is for an increased chance of above median rainfall for NSW in the July to September period.

-• Temperatures are expected to be well above median across NSW for the outlook period.
+• Minimum temperatures are expected to be well above median across NSW for the outlook period.

 • The ENSO Outlook status is neutral, and the Southern Oscillation Index is negative.

-• The Indian Ocean Dipole (IOD) value is neutral.
+• The Indian Ocean Dipole (IOD) value is currently neutral.

 • Other climate drivers like the Southern Annular Mode (SAM) and local systems continue to bring the prospect of instability in week-to-week weather during this forecast period.